 - Put shoes and handbags in their dust bags if you have them and in a separate box to your clothes for hygiene and to keep your clothes clean.
 You can also stuff long boots and bags to help them retain their shape.

-Now that you’ve had a closet clear out, you can start unpacking everything from storage.
+Now that you’ve got your closet organization started, you can start unpacking everything from storage.
 Consider each piece you unpack the same way that you did with your winter clothes.
 Make sure you also try on any pieces you’re not sure if they still fit, if they don’t sell, donate or trash.

-The idea is still to declutter your closet.
+The idea is still to declutter your closet to keep it organized and get rid of stuff just taking up space.
 Create the same 4 piles as before but add a 5th this time – dry clean, launder or repair.

 Find Spring Summer fashion and outfit inspiration

 If you have 100 tops and bottoms and no outfits, have a look at Pinterest, fashion blogs, and magazines to find some inspiration and styles that resonate with you.
 Once you have some outfits in mind, figure out what you’re missing and shop for those rather than random pieces.
 That way your wardrobe stays decluttered and full of wearable outfits rather than pieces.

 For me this seasons additions are quilted flats and floaty spring dresses with volume.
 I tend to lean more and more towards dresses than separates as it saves putting tops and bottoms together.

 I hope this helps you declutter your closet, bring it back to life and to create a wardrobe you love and feel good in.

 Closet Organization Ideas | How to declutter your closet

 To make life easier, Pin this step by step guide for later so you can easily access it and follow the 4 simple steps to declutter your closet.